Syncplay/syncplay/README.md

 7. If your friends are not in the same room as you then use the room command (see "Syncplay Commands", above)

 8. If you don't have the file you want to play open then open it from within your media player.

+### Error messages and notifications

+"Rewinded due to time difference" - This means that your media player ended up too far in front of at least one other viewer and has jumped back to keep you in sync.
+This is usually because someone's computer isn't powerful enough to play the file smoothly.

 ## How to use the server

 <TO UPDATE>